CoenMeintjes/data_science_notebook_templates/README.md

 - **Binomial Logistic Regression Template:** This template provides a starting point for the creation of a binomial logistic regression model in Python.
 It includes code for importing data, doing exploratory data analysis, constructing the regression model and evaluating the model performance.

+- **Naive Bayes Classification Model:** This template provides a starting point for the construction of a Naive Bayes model in Python.
+The template includes code for loading relevant packages, importing data, doing EDA, constructing the model and evaluating the results.

 ***Coming Soon***
 - **Machine Learning Templates:** These templates will offer a starting point for building machine learning models in Python.
 It will include code for importing data, preprocessing the data, building a machine learning model, and evaluating the model's performance.